QuickBooks Blog

 Tax Differences Between Sole Proprietorships, Partnerships, and Corporations

-How to pay yourself as a sole proprietor - The business and the owner are a single entity in a sole proprietorship for tax purposes.
+Sole proprietorships: The business and the owner are a single entity in a sole proprietorship for tax purposes.
 This simplicity means sole proprietors report profits and losses directly on the owner's personal income tax return.
-The tax rate is based on individual income tax brackets, which can vary widely depending on the country.
+The tax rate of this is based on individual income tax brackets, which can vary widely depending on the country.

-Partnerships - Partnerships, which involve two or more people running a business, offer a different tax scenario.
+Partnerships: It's considered a partnership when two or more people are running a business, and sit under a different tax scenario.
 In partnerships, income is ‘passed through’ to the individual partners and reported on their personal tax returns, similar to sole proprietorships.
 Each partner pays taxes on their share of the profits at their individual tax rates.

 However, partnerships must also file an informational return to report their income, deductions, gains, and losses.
 This structure can be beneficial for partners with differing income levels, as it allows for income splitting.